Fokkert/n8n-wazuh-integration/README.md

    - If **Authentication is enabled**, replace `<Your-Authentication-Token>` with the **Value** you set in n8n credentials, and replace `"Wazuh-Webhook-Auth-Token"` with the **Credential Name** used in n8n.

-6. If your n8n instance has a valid SSL certificate, comment out this line completely:
+6. If your n8n instance has a valid SSL certificate, comment out or remove this line completely:

 ```python
 # Disable SSL certificate warnings (comment out if you have a valid certificate)